 The academy trust is subject to a number of risks and uncertainties in common with other academies.
 The academy trust has in place procedures to identify and mitigate financial risks.

 Fundraising

-Fundraising continues to predominantly small scale at individual academy schools level, with a specific focus on low cost items and equipment.
-The focus is generally around community engagement and involves small scale dress down days and cake bakes.
-Schools also participate in national and local events such as Sports/Comic Relief and Children in Need.
+Fundraising continues to predominantly small scale at individual academy schools level, with a specific focus on low-cost items and equipment.

 Plans for Future Periods